 - Sandwiches and wraps

 - Dried Fruit and Nuts

-Mountain House can get a little pricey, so if you’re not willing to empty your wallet on a whole box (we don’t blame you) consider getting just a single packet or two of a dinner and dessert for a special occasion.
+Mountain House can get a little pricey, so if you’re not willing to empty your wallet on a whole box of meals (we don’t blame you) consider getting just a single packet or two of dinner and dessert for a special occasion.

 We used Pasta Roni boxes to make some meals because we had a working stove and a little bit more time on our hands.

 I also found some from the same brand, but the easier “just add water” type if you want a simpler option.
 These cups can also stack together once you’re finished to minimize space waste.